 Itison give visitors a 90 minute slot when they purchase their ticket.
 On the night we went along there didn’t seem to be any way that this was being enforced so once you have your ticket check at the entrance you are good to go.
 The night seemed to be more working on a staggered arrival time and flexible finish.
 The only time the 90 minutes would likely come into play is the final time slot of the night when the event is closing.
 Personally, we took approximately 60 minutes to go round but this is based on having eaten before arrival and therefore not stopping to eat in GlasGLOW.
 We also went as a couple and did not have small children with us.
 There is certainly no rush to get round quick so do take your time and enjoy the night.

 Is GlasGLOW scary?

 Definitely not.
 Not even for the tiny kiddies including toddlers that were present when we visited.
-The section that is claimed to be the scary part that can be skipped for those who don’t want a fright is creepy are best.
-Like most of the park the “scary”section is more lights and a nice wander through the park but I guess if you specifically have a thing against dolls then you might find this spooky.
-There are no loud noises, nothing jumps out at you and certainly no scary faces or ghostly things that go bump in the night.
+But do remember that all children are different and the event hosts do say that while it isn’t itended to be scary, but some parts might be a bit overwhelming for some small children.
+From our previous experience there are no loud noises, nothing jumps out at you and certainly no scary faces or ghostly things that go bump in the night.
 Mostly the event is lovely light festival and doesn’t really need the Halloween theme at all.

 Food and drink at GlasGLOW